Stevens replacing Ainge as team president in Celtics shakeup

 Celtics staff were informed Wednesday morning of the moves, which were first reported by ESPN and The Athletic.

-Ainge has spent the bulk of his NBA career with the Celtics, serving as the team’s president since 2003 and being part of the 1984 and 1986 NBA championship teams in Boston as a player.
-He was voted the league’s top executive in 2008, the year in which Boston won its 17th and most recent NBA championship.
+Ainge won NBA titles with the Celtics in 1984 and '86 and took over as the team president in 2003.
+He was voted the league’s top executive in 2008, when Boston won its 17th championship — a league record that has since been matched by the Los Angeles Lakers.

+“Helping guide this organization has been the thrill of a lifetime," Ainge said in a statement.
+“Having worked side-by-side with him since he’s been here, I know we couldn’t be in better hands than with Brad guiding the team going forward.”

-Stevens spent eight years as Boston’s coach, taking the Celtics to the playoffs the last seven seasons.
-He is the fourth-winningest coach in team history, behind Red Auerbach, Tom Heinsohn and Doc Rivers.
+Stevens has taken the Celtics to the playoffs in seven of the eight years since he left Butler for his first NBA coaching job.
+He is the fourth-winningest coach in team history, behind Red Auerbach, Tommy Heinsohn and Doc Rivers.

+He said the search for his replacement will be “wide-ranging and comprehensive.”

+“I love the Celtics, and know the great honor and responsibility that comes with this job,” he said.
+"I will give it everything I have to help us be in position to consistently compete for championships.”

 Stevens did not allude to the looming moves in his final news conference following the loss in Brooklyn, though he pointed to Boston’s future.